How can the UN ensure the impartiality of its AI platforms?

 This moment presents both a challenge and an opportunity.
 By committing to an open, transparent, and inclusive AI framework, the UN can transform a potential risk into a landmark opportunity for global governance.
 This isn’t just about adopting new technology—it’s about reaffirming the UN’s capacity to evolve, lead, and remain relevant in a changing world.

-By building AI@UN, the organisation can set a global standard for AI governance—prioritising human rights, inclusivity, and the public good over commercial interests.
+By building AI@UN, the organisation can set a global standard for AI governance—prioritising human rights, inclusivity, and the public good over other interests.
 AI@UN represents a chance to address these challenges and lead by example, developing AI that truly serves the public good.

 New opportunities to get back to the core mission